Bisceto/leetcode-daily-reminder/docs/README.md

 - `src/config`: Contains configuration files such as connections to postgresql and openAPI.
 - `tests`: Contains test files.

-The bot uses PostgreSQL for its database and is built with TypeScript.
-It uses the `telegraf` library for Telegram bot functionality and the `leetcode-query` library to fetch the daily LeetCode challenge.
+The bot is built with TypeScript and utilizes PostgreSQL for its database.
+It employs the [`telegraf`](https://www.npmjs.com/package/telegraf) library for Telegram bot functionality.
+For fetching the daily LeetCode challenge, it uses the [`leetcode-query`](https://www.npmjs.com/package/leetcode-query) library.

 The bot's main entry point is `src/bot/index.ts`.
 This file sets up the bot, registers the command handlers, and starts the bot.

+The bot connects to the PostgreSQL database and OpenAI API via `src/config/connection.ts`.

 The command handlers are located in `src/bot/commands`.
 Each command has its own file, and all commands are imported and set up in `src/bot/commands/index.ts`.